0x3fc/greenhub/readme.md

 ```
 Params:

---start_date              : the start date of the commit, default 380 days ago
+--start_date               (str) : the start date of the commit, default 380 days ago
---commit_times_lower_bound: the everyday commit times lower bound, default 1
+--commit_times_lower_bound (int) : the everyday commit times lower bound, default 1
---commit_times_upper_bound: the everyday commit times upper bound, default 1
+--commit_times_upper_bound (int) : the everyday commit times upper bound, default 1
+--change_commit_date       (bool): update all the commit date to author date
---push                    : push the commits at the end
+--push                     (bool): push the commits at the end
---force                   : do a force push if is pushing
+--force                    (bool): do a force push if is pushing
 ```

 If you set a lower bound or upper bound, on each date, it will generate a random number between the bounds and commit